corelan/EncFSGui/README.md

   - [X] Check how to launch as an icon and add as an option
     - [X] Add context menu to icon, allow mount/unmount volumes
   - [X] Implement 'Start application at login'
+  - [X] Remove temp files when they are no longer needed